pranavmyname/pranavmyname.github.io/docs/docs/travel.md

 ## Maldives

 Maafushi Island in the Maldives offered a completely different world away from the hustle and bustle of big cities.
 It offered a unique experience in between the diverse marine life.
-During our visit, we explored the corals, encountered turtles, and even swam with sharks.
+During our visit, we explored the corals, chased turtles while [snorkeling](photos/snorkeling.mp4), and even swam with sharks.

 | :---:| :---: |
 | ![Corals](photos/corals.JPG) | ![Snorkeling](photos/turtles.JPG)  |